cybex-gmbh/transmorpher/README.md

 ### Content Delivery Network

-If you want to use a different CDN, you will have to provide a class, which implements the `CdnHelperInterface` and provides the functionality of invalidating the CDN's cache.
+If you want to use a CDN other than CloudFront, you will have to provide a class, which implements the `CdnHelperInterface` and provides the functionality of invalidating the CDN's cache.
 The `CloudFrontHelper` class provides an implementation for CloudFront and can be viewed as an example.